lgy2000/Lodash/README.md

 # Lodash (Tutorial Project)

-In this project, you will be implementing some of the most exciting functionality from the widely-popular lodash.js library which provides many methods that add new functionality for numbers, strings, objects, and arrays.
+In this project, I implemented some of the most exciting functionality from the widely-popular lodash.js library which provides many methods that add new functionality for numbers, strings, objects, and arrays.

-However, implementing the methods from lodash on your own is an invaluable exercise in problem-solving and a great way to understand how the methods work!
-We’ve selected ten methods for you to implement.
+However, implementing the methods from lodash is an invaluable exercise in problem-solving and a great way to understand how the methods work!

 ## Technologies